-This June, Nancy Baker Cahill’s multifaceted augmented reality (AR) public art project, Mushroom Cloud NYC / RISE, reimagined for the Hudson River, debuts at the 2022 Tribeca Festival’s Immersive program at Pier 25.
-Mushroom Cloud NYC / RISE, which will feature an accompanying video NFT minted on the Algorand blockchain, speaks to the environmental concerns specific to New York, expanding the work’s scope and opportunities for public engagement.
+In June of 2022, Nancy Baker Cahill’s multifaceted augmented reality (AR) public art project, Mushroom Cloud NYC / RISE, reimagined for the Hudson River, debuted at the 2022 Tribeca Festival’s Immersive program at Pier 25.
+Mushroom Cloud NYC / RISE, featured an accompanying video NFT minted on the Algorand blockchain, speaking to the environmental concerns specific to New York, expanding the work’s scope and opportunities for public engagement.

 Slowly but powerfully, we can grow a supportive network, like mycelium, based on self-repairing structures.
 By blanketing the sky with this poetics of interconnectedness, Baker Cahill invites viewers to perceive a multi-nodal, communal, often invisible cloud—one that might privilege interdependence and generosity.
 With reconceived accountabilities, perhaps we can prompt a productive balance of grief and hope, shattering and coalescing, and decomposition and rebirth.
 Together these prompts aim to inspire us to create a global, intentional, and conscientious network of mutual support and respect, which ultimately provides a strong platform from which collective problem-solving can occur.